-7 Easy ways to improve your website in 2019
+7 Easy ways to improve your website conversions.

-Let’s assume you’re going to do some amazing things this year, so before you get too swamped with new clients and projects, take a look at these quick tips to improve your website this year.
+Let’s assume you’re knuckling down to make the most of this year and take a look at some quick tips to improve your website conversions.

 1. Install an SSL certificate